enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

 Grep can be useful in many situations:
-* find a specific file after an `ls` command
+* find a specific file after an `ls` command;
-* search for a word (or more than one) in a document
+* search for a word (or more than one) in a document;
-* in the case of process management, we can use it to display only the information about the processes that we are interested in
+* in the case of process management, we can use it to display only the information about the processes that we are interested in.

 **Some examples**